iter_utils

 -

-Iterable containing T
+Iterable containing TThe original iterable

 everynth(iter, n[, start]) → Array of T

-Return a list with every n
+Return a list with every nth element of iter starting at index start

 Parameters

-Name | Type | Optional | Description |
+| Name | Type | Optional | Description |

 iter |